olebole/irafdoc/doc/argus.apfind.rst

   spectra with missing members are when the first spectrum is missing on the side from which the ordering begins and when the expected rather the actual number of spectra is used.
-In the first case one can use the interactive <tt>'o'</tt> key of the aperture editing facility to specify the identity of any aperture and then all other apertures will be appropriately reidentified.
+In the first case one can use the interactive <span style="font-family: monospace;">'o'</span> key of the aperture editing facility to specify the identity of any aperture and then all other apertures will be appropriately reidentified.
 If more spectra are sought than actually exist then noise spikes may be mistakenly found.
 This problem can be